maiziex/HAPDeNovo/README.md

 --parent2_fastqs: "NA12892.fastqs" is the 10X fastqs file of the second parent.  <br />
 --reference: "refdata-hg19-2.1.0/fasta/genome.fa" is the reference which can be download from https://support.10xgenomics.com/genome-exome/software/downloads/latest (or wget --no-check-certificate https://s3-us-west-2.amazonaws.com/10x.datasets/refdata-hg19-2.1.0.tar.gz).   <br />

 #### Step 1 performs a multiple-sample variants call by freebayes/GATK.
 Multiple-sample called vcf file then is splitted into three single sample vcf files.
 The single sample vcf is further applied to Longranger as the precalled vcf to make the phased variants call.
-Alternatively, User can also use the following commands to finish this step. <br />
+Alternatively, user can also use the following commands to finish this step. <br />
 For GATK, more information can be found from https://software.broadinstitute.org/gatk/gatkdocs/org_broadinstitute_gatk_tools_walkers_haplotypecaller_HaplotypeCaller.php.
 <br />
 ```